 Kaiser members have prescription drug coverage through Kaiser Pharmacy and copays vary depending on the medical plan.

-NEW - Anthem LiveHealth Online (LHO) will be available to REEP HMO and PPO plan members at no-cost, effective July 1, 2020 through June 30, 2021.
+NEW - Anthem LiveHealth Online (LHO) will continue to be available to REEP HMO and PPO plan members at no-cost, effective July 1, 2020 through June 30, 2022.
 This program provides around the clock, 24/7 board certified physicians benefits and referrals.
 For more information please refer to the Anthem Live Health Flyer for information on how to access services.

 Dental benefits are available to full and part-time employees.
 The premium is covered 100% by the district for fulltime employees regardless of the number of dependents.
 Part-time employees may opt for dental coverage and out of medical for a low to no monthly premium cost for dental.